bytefair/scentric/readme.md

 ## Must be finished for 1.0 release

-* Cleanup of all code and moving functions to proper locations.
 * Integrating of proper tweaks, etc and deleting of those files
-* Close inspection of all Sass files
 * Final sweep of all .php files in the main directory
 * Completion of screenshot.png and possibly favicon and/or Apple icons